RedisLabs/redislabs-docs/content/modules/redistimeseries/_index.md

 Furthermore, we also created direct integrations for [Grafana](https://github.com/RedisTimeSeries/grafana-redistimeseries) and [Telegraph](https://github.com/RedisTimeSeries/telegraf).
 [This repository](https://github.com/RedisTimeSeries/prometheus-demos) contains a docker-compose setup of RedisTimeSeries, its remote write adaptor, Prometheus and [Grafana](https://grafana.com/).
 It also comes with a set of data generators and pre-built Grafana dashboards.

-## Time series Modelling Approaches with Redis
+## Time series modelling approaches with Redis

 ### Data modelling approaches